U.S. sees bearable costs, key goals met for Russia in Syria so far

 "An attempt by Russia and Iran to prop up Assad and try to pacify the population is just going to get them stuck in a quagmire and it won't work," Obama said on Oct.
 2.

 On Dec.
-1, he raised the prospect of Russia becoming "bogged down in an inconclusive and paralyzing civil conflict."
+1, he raised the prospect of Russia becoming "bogged down in an inconclusive and paralysing civil conflict."

 The senior administration official denied any contradiction between Obama's statements and private assessments that Russia's campaign has been relatively effective so far.